iCliniq Logo

 Welcome to icliniq.com.

 Going by your description, it seems highly unlikely that you have contracted HIV infection.
-The ELISA (enzyme-linked immunosorbent assay) detects antibodies to HIV antigens whereas the combi test detects both antibodies and antigen.
+The ELISA (enzyme-linked immunosorbent assay) detects antibodies to HIV antigens, whereas the combi test detects both antibodies and antigen.
 Since you have done these tests much after the exposure, I believe there is a little chance that you could be harboring HIV infection.

 The rashes you have developed are more likely to be a part of Crohn's disease syndrome progression.
-Humira, although may suppress the production of antibodies, it does not affect the detection of HIV antigen.
+Humira, although it may suppress the production of antibodies, does not affect the detection of HIV antigen.
 Crohn's disease has various non-intestinal manifestations that could crop up anytime.
 I believe the new rashes are a part of Crohn's disease syndrome complex.

 Patient's Query